bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 ## Windows any handle

 - `is_valid` allows multiple "invalid" values
+- uses `static_assert` to make sure the traits meet the more speciffic concept
 - This approach is useful to avoid to disambiguate, if we're convinced that there are truly multiple "invalid" values (e.g. that a C API that returns `NULL` will not return `INVALID_HANDLE_VALUE` as a valid handle)